Romeo Jalosjos Sr.: Eat Bulaga! dispute

-Personal life and family
+Personal life and death

-Jalosjos was a former common-law husband of actress Nida Blanca.
+Jalosjos was a onetime common-law husband of actress Nida Blanca.
 They had previously planned to marry in Hong Kong before calling it off.
-He is currently married to Lourna Pal, who is the mother of two of his four children.
-He has mostly been based in Dakak since his release.
+At the time of his death, he was married to Lourna Pal, who is the mother of two of his four children.
+He was mostly based in Dakak after his release.

-Jalosjos started a political dynasty that has since dominated the politics of Zamboanga del Norte.
+He started a political dynasty that has since dominated the politics of Zamboanga del Norte.
 His sister Rosalina Jalosjos served as the governor of Zamboanga del Norte from 2022 to 2025.
 Aside from Cecilia, another sibling, Cesar G. Jalosjos, served as congressman for the 3rd district of Zamboanga del Norte, while another brother, Dominador Jalosjos Jr., served as mayor of Dapitan.
-Jalosjos' children have also entered politics, with his sons Romeo Jalosjos Jr. and Seth Frederick Jalosjos who also served in the Congress and concurrently holding top management positions at TAPE, Inc., along with his daughter Soraya.
-Another daughter, Lana Jalosjos, served as mayor of Baliangao, Misamis Occidental, while another daughter, Sushmita, is the Liga ng mga Barangay president of Zamboanga del Norte.
+Jalosjos' children also entered politics, with his sons Romeo Jalosjos Jr. and Bullet Jalosjos who also served in Congress and concurrently holds top management positions at TAPE, Inc., along with his daughter Soraya.
+Another daughter, Lana Jalosjos, served as mayor of Baliangao, Misamis Occidental, while another daughter, Sushmita, was the Liga ng mga Barangay president of Zamboanga del Norte.

+Jalosjos died on August 2, 2026, at the age of 85.
+A wake was held for him in Taguig on August 3-5 and in Dapitan from August 6-12.